-This bill would instead prohibit those funds from being used for membership or participation with any private organization that discriminates on the basis of sex, race, color, religion, ancestry age, ethnic group identification, national origin, disability, medical condition, marital status, or sexual orientation.
+This bill would instead prohibit those funds from being used for membership or participation with any private organization that discriminates on the basis of sex, race, color, religion, age, ethnic group identification, national origin, disability, or sexual orientation.

 (14) Existing law prohibits a county elections official from refusing to deputize a person to register voters because of race, creed, color, national origin, ancestry, sex, marital status, disability, religious or political affiliation, or age.